dfir-dd/incident-response-playbooks/Incident Response/EN/Ransomware/ransomware-playbook.md

   * was data stolen

 * **Documentation:**
-   Keep in mind to document all actions that were done.
+   Keep in mind to document all actions that you conducted as well as the results.

 ## Remediation